Aristotle's views on women: Contemporary scholarship

 Contemporary scholars assert that Aristotle's views on women were misogynistic and defends a sexist political order, reflecting the patriarchal norms of ancient Greece.
 His philosophy presents the subordination of women within both society and the household as natural and justified.
 The Aristotelian framework, shaped by broader patriarchal ideology in ancient Greece, contributed to a longstanding justification for the exclusion of women from citizenship and political participation.

 Aristotle's claims about women's nature, especially their so-called deficiency or incompleteness, have significantly influenced later theorizing about gender, but contemporary theorists mostly critique such biological and political conclusions.

 While some argue that Aristotle's method reflects his observation of the apparent roles and behaviors of women in his context, these "appearances" have been shown to rest on social conventions rather than immutable natures.
-Feminist philosophers such as Ikea and Okpokwasili (2024) describe Aristotle's views as "vitriolic and fallacious," asserting they are incompatible with principles of gender equality and should be rejected in the present day.
+Some historians argue that Aristotle’s views made the existing Greek assumptions about gender integrated deeper into the culture rather than challenging them, this gave a philosophical justification to the standards that were already being accepted during his time.
+Feminist philosophers such as Ikea and Okpokwasili describe Aristotle's views as "vitriolic and fallacious," asserting they are incompatible with principles of gender equality and should be rejected in the present day.
+Modern feminist scholars interpret Aristotle’s views as an attempt to explain social hierarchies, based on nature, instead of forming a new view based on his observations.
+They point out that Aristotle’s conclusions were a reflection of the social norms of his time, not some kind of objective biological or philosophical truth.
+Maryanne Cline Horowitz suggests that Aristotle’s views did not challenge the existing Greek assumptions about gender; instead, he justified them as a system within his philosophies.

 At the same time, a minority of scholars note that Aristotle's own writings occasionally complicate, or at least do not fully resolve, the question of women's rational capacity, but the political conclusion remains clear: women are denied authoritative roles.

 Across recent literature, the consensus is that Aristotle's defense of a natural hierarchy in domestic and civic life, founded on his metaphysics and observations, is fundamentally interwoven with ancient and later patriarchal norms, and that his justification for the subordination of women is no longer accepted by contemporary theorists.